arrayfire/arrayfire-python/README.md

 cd path/to/arrayfire-python
 python setup.py install
 ```
+Rather than installing and building ArrayFire elsewhere in the system, you can also build directly through python by first setting the `AF_BUILD_LOCAL_LIBS=1` environment variable.
+Additional setup will be required to build ArrayFire, including satisfying dependencies and further CMake configuration.
+Details on how to pass additional arguments to the build systems can be found in the [scikit-build documentation.](https://scikit-build.readthedocs.io/en/latest/)

 **Post Installation:**

-Please follow [these instructions](https://github.com/arrayfire/arrayfire-python/wiki) to ensure the arrayfire-python can find the arrayfire libraries.
+If you are not using one of the pre-built wheels, you may need to ensure arrayfire-python can find the installed arrayfire libraries.
+Please follow [these instructions](https://github.com/arrayfire/arrayfire-python/wiki) to ensure that arrayfire-python can find the arrayfire libraries.

 To run arrayfire tests, you can run the following command from command line.